 The trial is estimated to take less than one year to undertake, and it is hoped to publish the results during 2017.
 If you would like a copy of the published results, please contact your local principle investigator [Insert Local contact details].

+If you feel uncomfortable or distressed after reading this information sheet and would like to have more information about your clinical condition, your treating clinical team will be more than happy to offer further explanation and support.

 Thank you for taking the time to read this information.